 Another misconception that home buyers have is that single family homes are not bound by a Home Owners Association (HOA).
 Although the chances are very good that the townhome you are considering is governed by the rules, restrictions, and covenants of a Home Owners Association (HOA); however, many single family homes are also under the authority of a HOA.
 Additionally, there may be restrictions even if there is no HOA.
 A home that is located within a protection area, which is imposed by the county or locality, has land use restrictions that may prohibit building, additions and/or tree removal.
 If you would like to research land usage for a specific home, you can visit the Maryland-National Capital Park and Planning Commission in Silver Spring (the staff is friendly, helpful and knowledgeable).

 A common belief is that maintenance costs are higher for singe family homes than townhomes; when comparing homes, it is important to examine costs for upgrades as well as monthly operation costs.
 Repairs and maintenance vary on the home’s materials and systems.
 Additional maintenance considerations include painting, roof replacement, landscaping as well as daily expenses that include heating and cooling.

 Home buyers will be surprised this spring as homes come to market; they will be surprised by their home buying options as well as prices.

-This column is not intended to provide nor should it be relied upon for legal and financial advice.
-This article was originally published in the Montgomery County Sentinel the week of March 5, 2007.
-Copyright (c) 2007 Dan Krell.
+This article is not intended to provide nor should it be relied upon for legal and financial advice.
+This article was originally published in the Montgomery County Sentinel the week of January 7, 2008.
+Copyright © 2008 Dan Krell.